 1) You can't please everyone, so don't bother trying.
 You've got to stick to your beliefs and run with them.

-2) Seek out people who don’t like you.
-Since you can’t please everyone, you also can’t get everyone to like you.
+2) Seek out people who don't like you.
+Since you can't please everyone, you also can't get everyone to like you.
 The desire to get everyone to like you is your low self-esteem talking.
-By seeking people who don’t like you, you’re able to gain new perspectives as to why in order to make things even better.
+By seeking people who don't like you, you're able to gain new perspectives.
+New perspectives help you make things better.